 Meeting other kids with type 1 diabetes

 Meeting other kids with type 1 diabetes can really lift your child's confidence.
-JDRF offers a number of programs for kids, like becoming a Youth Ambassador.
-We also hold family picnics in most states and territories every year.
+JDRF offers a number of programs for kids, like becoming a Youth Ambassador or Government Advocate.
+We also hold family days and other community events in most states and territories every year.

 Everyday type 1 diabetes

-- School - Students with type 1 diabetes need a strong support network at school.
+Students with type 1 diabetes need a strong support network at school.
 It's important for parents to build good relationships with teachers and staff.
 Students with diabetes may face challenges with events like school camps and excursions.
 The journey is different for everyone.
-For advice from other parents contact the JDRF Peer Support Program, or visit the Diabetes Kids and Teens website
+For advice from other parents contact the JDRF Peer Support Program, or visit the Diabetes Kids and Teens website.

 Type 1 diabetes can be a financial burden on families but there is help available.

 - Insulin Pump Subsidy - Australian Government subsidies of up to $6,400 are now available for insulin pumps for children aged under 18 years.

 - Health Care Card - All families with a child under 16 years can apply for a Health Care Card.
 The card allows prescription items and some medical services to be purchased at lower prices.